 Planning constraints are not self-standing service objects, but can be attached to planning requests and planning activities.
 They are defined in 4.6.6.
 Subsection 4.6 also includes the definition of other MPS supporting data types, including:

-data types;
+Base and Geometric data types;